Innovation in Sustainability

 Former President of IKEA North America & Advisor to The Clinton Climate Change InitiativePia Heidenmark Cook

-Senior Advisor & Former Chief Sustainability Officer of IKEASally Uren
+Former Chief Sustainability Officer of IKEA & Non-Executive Director of BupaSally Uren

-Former Director of Sustainable Business for Marks & Spencer & Former Co-Chair of the Sustainability Steering Group for The Consumer Goods ForumHakan Nordkvist
+Former Director of Sustainable Business for Marks & Spencer & Co-Founder of the Planeatry AllianceHannah Pathak

 Maria Agazio

-Chief Sustainability Officer at the Ingka Group, Former Global Head of Quality at IKEA, & Innovative Sustainability ExpertEllen MacArthur
+Chief Sustainability Officer at the Ingka Group, Former Global Head of Quality at IKEA, & Innovative Sustainability ExpertPierre Paslier

 What are Examples of Sustainable Innovation?